 During chemotherapy, some women use scalp cooling (cold caps) to reduce or avoid hair loss.
 Scalp cooling works by reducing blood flow to the scalp before, during, and after chemotherapy, limiting the amount of chemotherapy drug that reaches the hair follicles.

 In about 25 percent of breast cancers, there is a genetic variation that causes tumor cells to produce extra receptors for a growth factor.
 This gene, known as human epidermal growth factor receptor 2 (HER2), causes the cancer to grow more aggressively.
 Herceptin is a member of a class of drugs called biologics.
-Herceptin (Trastuzumab) and Perjeta (Pertuzumab) are proteins designed to turn off the HER2 gene.
-They are believed to work by reducing the amount of growth factor receptors on cancer cells, thereby slowing the growth of tumors.
+Herceptin (trastuzumab) and Perjeta (pertuzumab) are proteins designed to target the HER2 protein.
+They are believed to work by reducing the activity of growth factor receptors on cancer cells and assisting the body's immune system in attacking the cancer cells, thereby slowing the growth of tumors.
 Herceptin and Perjeta are administered as intravenous injections.

-Ibrance (Palbociclib), Kisqali (Ribociclib), and Verzenio (Abemaciclib) are members of a class of medications called cyclin-dependent kinase (CDK) inhibitors.
+Ibrance (palbociclib), Kisqali (ribociclib), and Verzenio (abemaciclib) are members of a class of medications called cyclin-dependent kinase (CDK) inhibitors.
 CDK inhibitors are believed to inhibit the growth of cancer cells.
 These drugs may be used in combination with a hormone-blocking drug called an aromatase inhibitor.
-CDK inhibitors are prescribed in cases where women are postmenopausal, and tumors are estrogen receptor (ER)-positive and HER2-negative.
+CDK inhibitors are prescribed in cases where tumors are estrogen receptor (ER)-positive and HER2-negative.

 About two-thirds of breast cancers are estrogen receptor-positive, meaning that they require estrogen in order to grow.
-Tamoxifen and Fareston (Toremifene) member of a class of drugs called selective estrogen receptor modulators, or SERM, that provide hormone therapy for receptor-positive breast cancer.
+Tamoxifen and Fareston (toremifene) are members of a class of drugs called selective estrogen receptor modulators, or SERM, that provide hormone therapy for receptor-positive breast cancer.
 Tamoxifen is believed to work by reducing the effect of estrogen in estrogen receptor positive breast cancers.
 Tamoxifen is taken orally.

-Arimidex (Anastrozole), Aromasin (Exemestane), and Femara (Letrozole) are members of a class of drugs called aromatase inhibitors, which block the enzyme that helps produce estrogen.
-Aromatase inhibitors are believed to work by reducing the production of estrogen in the body, thereby slowing the growth of breast cancer.
+Arimidex (anastrozole), Aromasin (exemestane), and Femara (letrozole) are members of a class of drugs called aromatase inhibitors, which block the enzyme that helps produce estrogen.
+Aromatase inhibitors work by reducing the production of estrogen in the body, thereby slowing the growth of breast cancer.
 Aromatase inhibitors are taken daily as pills.